What do you get when you combined mouth-watering cuisine and architectural ruins?

 Step 3: Bus from Pulau Sebang/Tampin to Malacca City

-As the railway station is about 40km from the main town center, therefore, you will either have to walk to the main road and try to stop one of the Tampin-bound buses, usually No.26, or walk to the bus station which is less risky but more tiresome.
+As the railway station is about 40km from the main town centre, you will either have to walk to the main road and try to stop one of the Tampin-bound buses or walk to the bus station which is less risky but more tiresome.

-From Tampin, board one of the several buses to Malacca, a distance of about 45 minutes.
+From Tampin, board a bus No. 26 that goes to Malacca Central, a distance of about 45 minutes.
 And if you find a local going the same way, why not hitch a free ride?
-Remember to take some care though, you don’t want anything bad happening to you before experiencing the majestic splendor of Malacca.

 Step 4: Taxi from Pulau Sebang/Tampin to Malacca City (Optional)

 There is also taxi option you can consider if you have some luggage.
-There are many taxi available at railway station but there are a bit expensive.
+There are many taxies available at the railway station but are a bit expensive.
 It is advisable to negotiate and settle on the price before you enter the taxi as the drivers here are known to increase the fares on sensing visitors.

-After arriving in Malacca, presumably safe and sound, the next thing is to get a shower to drive away the kinks of the journey, get on your sandals and set off for the town for some fun.
+After arriving in Malacca, presumably safe and sound, the next thing is to get a shower to drive away the kinks of the journey, get on your sandals and set off to town for some fun.

 The museums around here are arguably the best ways to get to know more about this ancient town and there are several you can visit.
-Here’s a few must-visit museum.
+Here are a few must-visit museums!

 1.1 Baba and Nyonya Heritage Museum